ESG & Responsible Investing at Our Fund

 Legacy Stewardship

-We aren’t collecting assets.
 We’re building things that last.
 The Third Salt Venture Fund portfolio is selected with the assumption that future owners, our children, our successors, or buyers we haven’t met yet, will inherit what we create.

 That forces a higher bar: no quick flips, no disposable brands, no projects that collapse when the next cycle turns.